I Am Number Four: Plot

 Henri discovers where the magazine is printed and drives the two-hour car trip to Athens, Ohio, to find out more.
 John attends a Thanksgiving dinner with Sarah's family but worries about Henri, who does not answer his text messages.
 In his agitated state, John's telekinetic power manifests, though uncontrolled, and he leaves.
-He calls Sam for help, and they take Sam's father's long-unused truck and head for Athens, where they succeed in rescuing Henri who is taken captive.
-During the rescue, Sam is made fully aware of John's and Henri's alien secret, and John's legacies develop significantly.
+He calls Sam for help, and they take Sam's father's long-unused truck and head to Athens, where they rescue Henri, who has been taken captive.
+During the rescue, Sam becomes fully aware of John's and Henri's alien secret, and John's legacies develop significantly.
 On their return, Henri insists they leave Paradise.
 John refuses, using his newfound powers to express his adamance, and Henri relents.

-A few months pass during which John trains in the use of his legacies.
+A few months pass during which John trains in using his legacies.
 Henri gradually relaxes as John becomes more adept.
 At a party at Mark's house, a major fire breaks out, trapping Sarah and forcing John to use his powers to save her.
 He then reveals his secret to Sarah, and they lie to the police and a reporter about what happened.
-Later on, John also lies to Henri, in order to not reveal how much he has told Sarah.
+Later on, John also lies to Henri to avoid revealing how much he has told Sarah.

 But John's lies are revealed when a video is released on YouTube.
 Henri is furious and demands they leave immediately.
 John again uses his powers to stop him and desperately races to the school, knowing that Sarah is in danger.
 He finds Sarah, but the Mogadorians have already arrived.
 The Mogadorians have brought an enormous beast called Piken and smaller, but still deadly, creatures called Krauls.
 These creatures are sent to track and kill the Loric.
 John and Sarah are joined by Number Six (who has been looking for them since Three's death) and later by Henri, Mark, and Bernie Kosar ("the dog").
 John sends Mark off, exhorting him to protect Sarah.
-A furious battle ensues, during which Six exhibits powers of invisibility and control of the weather, and Bernie Kosar is revealed to be a Chimæra, animals on Lorien who can shape shift.
+A furious battle ensues, during which Six exhibits powers of invisibility and weather control, and Bernie Kosar is revealed to be a Chimæra, an animal on Lorien that can shapeshift.
 Sam arrives partway through the battle.

-John kills a soldier, Bernie Kosar battles a Piken, and at key moments, John is helped by his Six, Sam and Mark, but in the end, they are depleted and weakened by numbers and power.
+John kills a soldier, Bernie Kosar battles a Piken, and at key moments John is helped by his Six, Sam and Mark, but in the end they are outnumbered and outpowered.
 Six is wounded and taken to relative safety by Sam.
 John uses an ability he was barely aware of to communicate with a beast brought by the Mogadorians and to turn it against them.
 Henri is killed, but before dying exhorts John to read a letter he left for him.
-John survives when Sarah kills the final scout with a knife and the Mogadorians are defeated, but John passes out.
+John survives when Sarah kills the final scout with a knife, and the Mogadorians are defeated, but John passes out.